arcatva/fbi-remote-installer-tauri/README.md

 # FBI Remote Installer Tauri

-A Tauri-based app for installing CIA remotely on your PC.
+A Tauri-based app for installing CIA remotely from your PC.
-HIGHLY EXPERIMENTAL!!!

 ## Usage